 Hello fellow readers,

 One scene, when she meets the housekeeper who discusses Mary as if she weren’t there, shook me to realize when we speak to caregivers about Mom, we often do the very same thing.
 Likely because Mom doesn’t seem to be there.
-But as of today this stoic lady with more than 9 lives seems to have licked the latest sure good-bye becoming chatty and somewhat audible; a drastic shift from the last few months.
-The lesson: Speak face to face to those you are speaking of.
-We all matter.
+But as of today, this stoic lady with more than nine lives seems to have licked the latest sure goodbye becoming chatty and somewhat audible, a drastic shift from the last few months.
+The lesson: Speak face to face to those you are speaking of; We all matter.

 Mary grows to become a loving soul who helps a boy she discovered by following the cries she heard in the enormous mansion.
 Colin’s mother died when he was a baby while tending to her cherished walled rose garden.
 Colin’s father, distraught with grief, couldn’t deal with raising his son and assigned the task to servants.
 He locked the garden and buried the key.
 Much like a plant without sun, Colin became sickly and convinced he couldn’t walk and soon would die.
 Fearing being laughed at, he didn’t go outside.
 The lesson: No one should bully.
 We are all the same, seeking love.

 As the story unfolds, both Mary and Colin flourish as they discover and rejuvenate the secret garden and, at the same time, rejuvenate themselves.
 The lesson: As we tend to things outside our sadness or worry, there’s healing joy and the promise of new beginnings.
 Garden Dilemmas?
 Askmarystone@gmail.com

 Other columns that feature my dear Mom you’ll enjoy – Jefferson’s Monticello – a lab for plants and Preferred Roots

 And another themed around a children’s book worthy for Big Kids – The Magic of Seeds.